terasky-k8s-training/k8s-training-portworx/docs/readmes/RWX.md

 ---

 ##### To test this capability:
-* We will create a file from both pods,
+* We will create a file from both pods that are hosted on different nodes,
 * Then list the dircetory in both pods to see if the files are there for each of them.

 Create file from pod 1